-Netherlands Travel Budget: What do things cost?
+Netherlands travel budget: what do things cost?

 Are you traveling or moving to the Netherlands and wondering how much money you will need for your trip to the Netherlands?
 What do things cost in the Netherlands?
 Europe isn’t the cheapest continent to travel in and when you’re on a tight budget, costs can spiral.